How To Work Out Your Home Buying Budget

 Understanding your DTI

 Your DTI is your Debt to Income ratio.
 It’s the key aspect that lenders look at when considering your circumstances.
-There are a wealth of DTI calculators online if you want to check yours out for youself.
+There are a wealth of DTI calculators online if you want to check yours out for yourself.
 This ratio is used to asses how much of your income is being paid towards your debts and plays a crucial role in determining the type of mortgage you’ll be offered.

 Another tool that will prove useful and can be found very easily online is a mortgage calculator.
 With all the details mentioned above, you can throw your finances into the calculator and get a breakdown of the interest rate you’d receive as well as the payments you’ll be seeing every month.

 Once you’ve tried it, you can then change up the numbers to see how the results adapt.
-Compare longer-term loans to shorter ones, lower priced houses to higher, and have a play until you have a good grip on how the calculations would work for you.
+Compare longer-term loans to shorter ones, lower-priced houses to higher, and have a play until you have a good grip on how the calculations would work for you.
 The idea is to find the right arrangement that works for you perfectly and having realistic numbers to hand can go a long way in helping you pin down what you can afford, and what you can't.

 It’s all very well knowing how the finances look, but it’s also essential to translate your budget over to real life listings in the current market.
 You’ll need a good understanding of what your current affordability will get you if you want to search and find appropriate options effectively.

 Housing prices can differentiate wildly from area to area, as there are so many factors determining the value of a particular property.
-Throw your geographical preferences into a property search and see what the prices are like in your first choice neighborhoods.
+Throw your geographical preferences into a property search and see what the prices are like in your first choice neighbourhoods.

-Buyers and sellers markets
+Buyers and seller's markets

 This is a term you might have heard before and will almost certainly come across numerous times over the course of your hunt.
 A property is considered within a buyer's market if it’s located in an area where local real estate prices are stagnant or depreciating.
 You’ll notice that in these areas the amount of property you get for your money is likely to be far higher.
-In such environments, the buyer has the “edge”, as property is generally harder to sell in these circumstances.
+In such environments, the buyer has the “edge”, as a property is generally harder to sell in these circumstances.

-Sellers markets are the opposite.
-In a sellers market, the values of surrounding properties are rising and the value for money is decreasing.
+Seller's markets are the opposite.
+In a seller's market, the values of surrounding properties are rising and the value for money is decreasing.
 Property is in high demand here, which puts sellers in the driving seat.
-In these environments you need expect the hunt to be far more cut throat and challenging.
+In these environments you need expect the hunt to be far more cutthroat and challenging.
 Offers below asking price are likely to be ignored as hot property always attracts escalating bids.
-Just imagine every listing you look at is being chased by an ever increasing mountain of serious buyers, because that’s pretty much exactly what's happening!
+Just imagine every listing you look at is being chased by an ever increasing mountain of serious buyers because that’s pretty much exactly what's happening!